cloudogu/k8s-blueprint-lib/docs/operations/blueprintV2_format_en.md

 # Blueprint format

-The blueprint offers the option of adding or removing Dogus, Components and configurations.
+The blueprint offers the option of adding or removing Dogus and configurations.
-Special configurations can also be defined for Dogus and components.
+Special configurations can also be defined for Dogus.
-These are written to the corresponding Dogu and component CRs and are not saved in the EcoSystem registry.
+These are written to the corresponding Dogu CRs and are not saved in the EcoSystem registry.

 All fields of the blueprint are described below and illustrated with examples.